All snowboards have a flex rating and it can have a huge impact on the snowboard’s feel and performance.

 For something that can pull tricks and perform jumps, aim for a medium flex, leaning more toward the soft side if you’re going to be focusing on the tricks and performing only small jumps.

-Buy the snowboard that you feel most comfortable riding, the board that feels right and gives you the control that you need.
+Buy the snowboard that you feel most comfortable riding, the snowboard that feels right and gives you the control that you need.